 Being that LTL goods share trailer space with other companies, there’s no guarantee that the other shippers packed their cargo carefully.
 This sometimes leads to neighboring cargo being damaged from improperly packaged freight.

-Utilizing cargo insurance is a great way to guarantee that any loss or damage of product is completely covered during the LTL shipping process.
+Utilizing cargo insurance is the only way to guarantee that any loss or damage of product is completely covered during the LTL shipping process.

-MyCarrier partners with top-rated Falvey Shippers Insurance to make choosing the perfect policy easy and efficient.
-Platform users enjoy transparent, flexible coverage and hassle-free claims.
+MyCarrier makes choosing the perfect policy easy and efficient.
+Platform users can book insurance from within their quote flow and enjoy transparent, full-value coverage and hassle-free claims.
 In fact, claimants receive payment in just 7-10 days after receipt of supporting documents.
 This translates to happier customers, faster sales recovery, and minimized disruption to daily operations.
-With MyCarrier, shippers are able to step away from common carrier liability limits and experience cost-effective, full-value coverage for their LTL cargo.
+With MyCarrier, shippers are able to step away from common carrier liability limits and experience cost-effective, full-value coverage for their LTL shipments.